 I like to coat the wings first with a quick dry rub and allow them to marinate anywhere from 30-minutes up to overnight.
 This adds layers of flavors to the wings.
 They are then cooked predominately over indirect heat with the apple smoking chips smoldering on the other side of the grill.

 These wings have so many layers of flavors between the smoky meat, peppery rub, and then a final slathering of sticky finger-licking BBQ sauce, like Newman’s Own Sweet & Spicy BBQ Sauce – did you know 100% of the profits from Newman’s Own brand products go to charity?
 That’s a brand I can really get behind.

 Wet or Dry Smoke?

 There are several schools of thought on whether or not to soak the wood chips before using them.
 Wet wood takes longer to smoke – which is okay for long smoking periods like briskets and pork butt but for chicken wings, we need instant gratification.
 If you are worried about chips catching on fire when you add them directly to the grill, make a smoke packet by wrapping the wood in foil and poking holes in the foil.

 There are some wood flavors that just seem to go better with certain meats.

-- Delicate Smoky Favor: Pecan, Apple, or Cherry wood smoking chips (affiliate link)
+Delicate Smoky Favor: Pecan, Apple, or Cherry wood smoking chips (affiliate link)

-I usually use Hickory wood chips on pork chops, pork belly, and slab pork ribs.
+I usually use Hickory wood smoking chips (affiliate link) on pork chops, pork belly, and slab pork ribs.